peitechnology/node-caller/README.md

 ```

 #### Equifax Script:
-__Equifax__ - 800-685-1111
+__Phone Number:__ 800-685-1111

-Pin and confirmation code are read back during the call.
+__Pin:__ Pin and confirmation code are read back during the call.
 Check Twilio recordings to replay call and listen for this data.

 ```
 press 3 to select freezes